vincetrain/technical-journal/SRT411/Lab 2 - ELK Stack Clustering and Index Management.md

 	}
 }
 ```
-> This tells Elasticsearch to exclude shard allocation from the machine residing at the provided IP address.
+> This tells Elasticsearch to exclude shard allocation from the node residing at the provided IP address.
-> Keep an eye on
+> Keep an eye on the Stack Monitoring page as it provides crucial information about how many shards are stored on each node.
+Once the master node has 0 shards and has Green health, it is okay to change `node.roles` and restart.
 ## Creating a Data Node
 Install and configure Elasticsearch on a new machine.
-It is recommended to install via the packed archive as installing from a pre-packaged Debian makes this process more complicated than needed.
+It is recommended to **install via the archive** as installing from a pre-packaged Debian makes this process more complicated than needed.
-> ENSURE VERSIONS ARE COMPATIBLE WITH OR MATCH THE DATA NODE!
+> ENSURE VERSIONS ARE COMPATIBLE WITH OR MATCH THE MASTER NODE!

 In this installation version of Elasticsearch, configuration files (like `elasticsearch.yml`) will be in `/config` of where Elasticsearch was installed to.